 - 11. Parking Brake Switch Used to manually apply the parking brake.
-The red indicator on the switch lights when the parking brake is applied.

-- 12. Preheat Switch Used to preheat the engine for starting in cold conditions.

-- 13. Light Switch Controls all the lights on the loader.
+The red indicator on the switch lights when the parking brake is applied. - 12.
+Preheat Switch Used to preheat the engine for starting in cold conditions. - 13.
+Light Switch Controls all the lights on the loader.
 Symbols denote the four positions of the light switch.
-In a clockwise direction these are:
+In a clockwise direction these are: - OFF - Hazards - Front work lights, red tail lights and hazards - Front work lights, red tail lights and rear work lights

-- OFF

-- · Tail Lights ON

-- Front Work Lights with Tail Lights ON

-- both Front and Rear Work Lights